 Stephen worked for Network Rail and he has a page on Flickr where you can see hundreds of pillboxes, O.B's and other defence site photographs.
-He has contributed all the info on our Northumberland pages.
+He has contributed much information countrywide to the site.

 Stewart started researching the Sussex Auxiliary Units in 1992.
 Four years later following extensive interviews with original patrol members and many hours in the field looking for the remains of their secret hideouts his findings were published as ‘The Secret Sussex Resistance’ (Available to buy through our shop)

 He is a member of Subterranea Britannica and a founder member of the Sussex Military History Society.

 Tom started CART after a moving to the area and hearing of the HQ site.
 He ran CART in his spare time from his home in Highworth.
 Tom works in television and he edited the video content and created many of the images on the website.